ShadowLoker/productReviewsMicroservices/README.md

 | **No Validation**                  | High efficiency, resilience to failures                                 | Data inconsistency, requires additional cleanup processes               |

+---

+## Version 2: Time Limiter and Circuit Breaker
+This version introduces a **time limiter** and **circuit breaker** to improve the resilience of the system.
+These patterns help prevent cascading failures and provide fallback mechanisms when services are unavailable.

+We introduced two parameters in the get one single product (with its reviews) endpoint: `delay` and `failure`.
+The `delay` parameter simulates a delay in the response, while the `failure` parameter simulates a failure in the review service by returning a **500 Internal Server Error** the percentage of times specified in the parameter.
+Changes are added into the ReviewService and into the front-product-service, at the adapter that retrieves the reviews.

+In the calls.http file, you can see how to test the new endpoint with the new parameters.
+Try calling serveral times with delay or failures to see how the circuit breaker opens.
+Once opened, the circuit breaker will not allow any more requests to the review service until the timeout is reached.
+You can see that going to the
+Review Service console to see the logs.
+You will notice that it will not receive any more requests until the circuit breaker timeout is reached.

+You can also see the circuit breaker status by calling the actuator endpoint: `http://localhost:8080/actuator/health/circuitBreakers

 ## References and Further Reading
 This example is inspired by the book **"Microservices with Spring Boot 3 and Spring Cloud, Third Edition.
 Magnus Larson.
 Ed.
 Packt"** and its accompanying GitHub repository:
 - [GitHub Repository](https://github.com/PacktPublishing/Microservices-with-Spring-Boot-and-Spring-Cloud-Third-Edition/tree/SB3.2)